-Please do not call 911, because calls to 911 go directly to the Detroit Police Department, Detroit Fire Department and Emergency Medical Services, whose responders are not intimately familiar with the campus.
+Please do not call 911 for on-campus threats and emergencies because calls to 911 go directly to the Detroit Police Department, Detroit Fire Department and Emergency Medical Services, whose responders are not intimately familiar with the campus.
 WSU police officers are well acquainted with campus and can respond much more quickly to campusrelated emergencies.
+Contact WSUPD at 313-577-2222.